 Wildlife would be primarily affected by the loss and alteration of their preferred habitats, but would also potentially be disturbance and displacement during Project construction and operations.
 Habitat loss and alteration and disturbance/displacement effects are often treated as indirect impacts.
 Direct impacts to birds and mammals could occur from mortality or injury during collisions with transmission lines or vehicles and from the possible ingestion of contaminants from accidental spills of petroleum products or other contaminants.
 Cumulative impacts on birds and mammals could occur from extensive loss and alteration of habitats, including fragmentation of habitats, in areas that have already undergone some development.
 Regional cumulative effects, however, are unlikely to be extensive because the proposed Project is located in a remote area where the primary developments include a few small lodge operations and dispersed remote dwellings.

-The results of the wildlife habitat evaluation study would provide current information on the expected use of mapped wildlife habitats for birds and mammals of concernin the Project area and would, in coordination and conjunction with wildlife habitat mapping, facilitate quantitative assessments of the loss and alteration of important wildlife habitats due to construction and operation of the proposed Project.
+The results of the wildlife habitat evaluation study would provide current information on the expected use of mapped wildlife habitats for birds and mammals of concerning the Project area and would, in coordination and conjunction with wildlife habitat mapping, facilitate quantitative assessments of the loss and alteration of important wildlife habitats due to construction and operation of the proposed Project.
 Current information on the habitat use of birds and mammals, which would be derived in this study, will be critical to the accurate assessment of impacts to birds and mammals during the FERC licensing process.

 Explain how any proposed study methodology (including any preferred data collection and analysis techniques, or objectively quantified information, and a schedule including appropriate field season(s) and the duration) is consistent with generally accepted practice in the scientific community or, as appropriate, considers relevant tribal values and knowledge.